derik-dot-net/GM-File-Association/README.md

 Simply download the .yympps package file, along with the required extensions, import and add them to your project.

 ## Important Notes on Usage

+USE AT YOUR OWN RISK

 When using this system it is likely not a good idea to run this system unless your game/program has been compiled and installed.
 Running this script while testing from inside of Gamemaker can have unintended and/or unwanted results and effects such as some of the problems listed below:

 This system and the inherit way the file association is setup in Windows, despite that fact that many programs commonly do it, is inheritly dangerous if misused.
 One could hypothetically use this system to overwrite pre-existing file associations which could cause many issues, and be hard and time-consuming to reverse.
 Please test extensively before releasing any project that uses this system.

 When I tested this system I repeatedly uninstalled, re-compiled, and re-installed my project to ensure that it worked correctly.
 If your project is in a late enough stage to need the functionality provided by this system, I'd imagine this is a process you're willing to perform.

+To view the changes made in the Windows Registry simple press WIN+R on your keyboard and type in regedit before pressing enter to open the Registry Editor.
+Here you should find two entries under HKEY_CLASSES_ROOT.
+One entry will be your file extension, and the other will be named what you provided for the Program ID.
+Sometimes for testing purposes, you may want to remove or view these entries in the Registry.
 ## Known Issues
 I found that on occasion the part of this system that forces the program to close and reopen with admin permissions will fail.
 From what I've seen it will succeed on the next launch of the program if this happens.
 ## Support